Antoine-lb/strapi-plugin-testing/README.md

 # Un-official testing plugin for Strapi
-This plugin automates all the steps in the [unit test page of the documentation](https://strapi.io/documentation/developer-docs/latest/guides/unit-testing.html), and it automatically replaces the `database.js` when the tests are running so the production/develop database config does not need to be shared with testing databse config.
+This plugin automates all the steps in the [unit test page of the documentation](https://strapi.io/documentation/developer-docs/latest/guides/unit-testing.html).

+It will also automatically replaces the `database.js` when the tests are running so the production/develop database config does not need to be shared with testing databse config.

 ## Installation